How To Truly Practice Self-Love and Raise Your Vibrational Frequency

 17. Curate Your Environment

 Surround yourself with items, people, and experiences that support your well-being.
-Remove or limit exposure to negativity, toxic relationships, and environments that drain your energy.
+Remove or limit exposure to negativity, toxic relationships, and energy-draining environments.
 Your surroundings should reflect and nurture self-love.

 18. Practice Loving Self-Talk